triton-inference-server/server/README.md

 * A new Python backend allows Python code to run as a model within Triton.
 See https://github.com/triton-inference-server/python_backend.

-* A new Python backend allows DALI pipelines to run within Triton.
+* A new backend allows DALI pipelines to run within Triton.
 See https://github.com/triton-inference-server/dali_backend.

 * The perf_client application is renamed to perf_analyzer, functionality remains